-These kind of places often keep copies or records of floor plans, even years after the home has been built.
-Contact them before hand to find out what information you will need to provide in order to receive a copy of the blueprints.
+These kinds of places often keep copies or records of floor plans, even years after the home has been built.
+Contact them beforehand to find out what information you will need to provide in order to receive a copy of the blueprints.

 The listing agents may have a copy of the blueprints.
 And even if they don’t, many will be happy to help you locate them.